SECTION B. ORGANIZATION OF THE UNIVERSITY

 b.
 The Experiment Station is devoted to research in biological, physical, and social sciences.
 Off-campus research centers are maintained in centers distributed throughout the State.

 c.
-The Extension Service employs an off-campus statewide system to transfer knowledge from the University to the people and encourage its use in the solution of practical, individual, or group problems.
+The Extension employs an off-campus statewide system to transfer knowledge from the University to the people and encourage its use in the solution of practical, individual, or group problems.
 Federal, state, and county governments cooperate to support this function.

 d.
 The Colorado State Forest Service devotes its efforts to fire protection, insect and disease control, forest management, and tree distribution.
 Headquarters are on the campus and district foresters are located in key locations in the State.

-B.2.4 Council of Deans (last revised June 15, 2005)
+B.2.4 Council of Deans (last revised December 3, 2021)

-B.2.5 University Centers, Institutes, and Other Special Units (last revised June 22, 2004)
+B.2.6 University Centers, Institutes, and Other Special Units (last revised June 21, 2011)

 The CIOSUs are units which extend beyond a single academic department.
 These units may be labeled "Center," "Institute," "Office," "Facility," "Program," or "Laboratory," but other labels may also be used as appropriate.
 A unit which is completely contained within a single academic department does not need to apply for CIOSU status as long as it indicates its departmental affiliation whenever its title is used.

-B.2.5.3 Procedures for Approval of CIOSUs
+B.2.6.2 Procedures for Approval of CIOSUs (last revised August 8, 2014)

-In order to facilitate the funding of pending proposals, initial approval for a CIOSU may be obtained by submitting the proposal described in Section B.2.5.5 directly to the VPR.
-The proposal for the establishment of the CIOSU must be submitted simultaneously to the Office of Faculty Council.
+In order to facilitate the funding of pending proposals, conditional approval for a CIOSU may be granted by the Responsible Administrator at the time of the Responsible Administrator’s official review and endorsement.

 Administrative oversight of CIOSU rests with the appropriate department head, dean, Provost, or vice president (hereinafter referred to as the "Overseeing Administrator").
 Final authority for a CIOSU rests with the Responsible Administrator.

-B.2.5.5 Guidelines for Preparing Proposals for CIOSU Establishment (last revised May 2, 2007)
+B.2.6.4 Guidelines for Preparing Proposals for CIOSU Establishment (last revised May 2, 2007)

 Faculty members interested in creating a CIOSU should prepare a proposal that addresses the following items: